-As an optional upgrade for boats with hardtops, the 219FS can be equipped with a mister system.
-The mister system uses its own pump, separate from the freshwater washdown pump.
-The freshwater pump does not need to be on to use the mister system.
-The pump is located adjacent to the fresh water pump in the console.
+As an optional upgrade for boats with hardtops, the 244 can be equipped with a mister system.
+The Mister system uses its own pump, separate from the freshwater washdown pump.
+The freshwater pump does not need to be to use the mister system.
+The pump is located adjacent to the fresh water pump on the side of the port stringer.
 The pump is controlled by a switch and circuit breaker (See Electrical Schematic).
-Fresh water is supplied to the mister pump from a T-Connector in the main supply line from the tank.
-The mister pump features an in-line strainer for collecting any debris that could damage the pump.
+Fresh water is supplied to the mister pump from a T-Connector in the main supply line from the tank The mister pump features an in-line strainer for collecting any debris that could damage the pump.
 The strainer should be checked periodically and features a clear cap for easy inspection.
 If any debris is found, remove the strainer screen by untwisting the clear cap and clean the screen.
 The pump does not feature a pressure regulator and will run continuously when switched on.